Alistanis/alistanis.github.com/_posts/2015-01-03-command-pattern.md

 execute(function)
     {% endhighlight %}

-Because we implemented our concrete class as a child class of the Command class, we call execute as super instead.
+Because we implemented our concrete class as a child class of the Command class, we can call super inside of our execute function.
 In Ruby, if you write a method in a child class that has the same name as a method in the superclass, you can call the superclass method inside the child class simply by calling super: